Skip to main content

 A project to promote mental health awareness and wellness among California's kindergarten through twelfth grade students.

-Funded by the Substance Abuse and Mental Health Services Administration (SAMHSA), Project Cal-Well is designed to raise awareness of mental health and expand access to school and community-based mental health services for youth, families, and school communities.
+Project Cal-Well is designed to raise awareness of mental health; expand access to school and community-based mental health services for youth and families; and create sustainable student mental health infrastructure through leveraged resources.

 Overview

-The CDE received two cohorts of five –year grants from SAMHSA to launch Project Cal-Well in 2014-19 (Cohort 1) and 2019-24 (Cohort 2).
+The California Department of Education (CDE) received three cohorts of five –year grants from SAMHSA to launch Project Cal-Well in 2014-19 (Cohort 1), 2019-24 (Cohort 2), and 2023-28 (Cohort 3).
 Using a three-component intervention model, Project Cal-Well strives to achieve the following goals:

 Goal 1: Provide universal supports to create positive school climates that help school-aged youth develop skills to promote resilience and pro-social behaviors; avert development of mental and behavioral health disorders; and prevent youth violence.